The-Software-Gorilla/tdd-by-example/java/ch03/README.md

 # Test-Driven Development - Java - Chapter 03

-This solution contains a code for Chapter 3 of the book ["Test-Driven Development By Example" by Kent Beck](https://a.co/d/1sr05eT).
+This solution contains code for Chapter 3 of the book ["Test-Driven Development By Example" by Kent Beck](https://a.co/d/1sr05eT).
 The code is written in Java and uses the JUnit testing framework for the tests.

 For information on how to set up the repository, please see the [README in the ch00](../ch00/README.md) folder.